-The symptoms of canker sores include:
+Signs of canker sores are:

-- a small, oval-shaped ulcer that’s white or yellow
+- smallish white or yellow oval-shaped ulcer

-- a painful red area in your mouth
+- painful red area in your mouth

-- a tingling sensation in your mouth
+- tingling sensation in your mouth

-In some cases, the following symptoms may also be present:
+In some cases the following symptoms may also be present:

 - swollen lymph nodes